brannondorsey/chattervox/README.md

 ## Prerequisites

-Chattervox requires a linux computer and a serial connection to a TNC to send and receive AX.25 packets.
+Chattervox requires a linux computer and a network or serial connection to a TNC to send and receive AX.25 packets.
 I recommend using [Direwolf](https://github.com/wb2osz/direwolf), a popular software TNC which can be run on the same computer hosting the `chattervox` application.

 You'll also need a radio and a cable to connect the microphone and speaker from the radio to your linux machine.
 I recommend the following equipment, especially if you're on a budget: